ulflulfl/homeautomation/Xiaomi_Mijia_LYWSD03MMC.md

 - "Start Flashing" button
 - wait for status text below the button to show that flashing completed

-Flashing is pretty quick (10 seconds or so).
+Flashing is pretty quick (10 seconds or so) and the status text is updated frequently.
 For whatever reason, one device (out of the 15 I have) took significantly longer (about 10 minutes!).

 ### Changes in ESPHome
 Seems that pvvx uses a different data format compared to ATC.
-After the change update, no measuring values showed up in Home Assistant.
+After the firmware change, no measured values showed up in Home Assistant.

 In ESPHome yaml file, change "platform: atc_mithermometer" to "platform: pvvx_mithermometer" (for details see: https://esphome.io/components/sensor/xiaomi_ble.html) and upload the new firmware to the ESP32